Towards unification of quark and lepton flavors in $A_4$ modular invariance: Lepton mass matrix in the modular invariance

 The common $\tau$ causes the feedback in the quark sector.
 However, the tendency of $|V_{ub}|$, $|V_{cb}|$ and $\delta_{CP}$ are not so changed compared with Figs.\,1 and 2 in the common region of $\tau$.

-We show the allowed region on the $\sum m_i$--$\sin^2\theta_{23}$ plane in Fig.\,6, where colors (cyan, blue and red) of points correspond to points of $\tau$ in Fig.\,5.
-Our prediction of the sum of neutrino masses is constrained by the cosmological bound as seen in Fig.\,6.
-The minimal cosmological model, ${\rm \Lambda CDM}+\sum m_i$, provides a tight bound for the sum of neutrino masses, $\sum m_i<120$\,meV \cite{Vagnozzi:2017ovm,Aghanim:2018eyx} although it becomes weaker when the data are analysed in the context of extended cosmological models \cite{Tanabashi:2018oca}.
+We show the allowed region on the $\sum m_i$--$\sin^2\theta_{23}$ plane in Fig.\,5, where colors (cyan, blue and red) of points correspond to points of $\tau$ in Fig.\,4.
+Our prediction of the sum of neutrino masses is constrained by the cosmological bound as seen in Fig.\,5.
+The minimal cosmological model, ${\rm \Lambda CDM}+\sum m_i$, provides the upper-bound $\sum m_i<120$\,meV \cite{Vagnozzi:2017ovm,Aghanim:2018eyx} although it becomes weaker when the data are analysed in the context of extended cosmological models \cite{Tanabashi:2018oca}.

 The red region, that is the common $\tau$ region for quarks and leptons, is constrained by the cosmological bound $\sum m_i=120$\,meV.
-Then, the predicted sum of neutrino masses is $87$--$120$meV.
+Then, the predicted sum of neutrino masses is $87$--$120$\,meV.
 The cyan region is inconsistent with $\tau$ of quarks while the blue one is excluded by the cosmological bound $\sum m_i=120$\,meV, although both are consistent with the data of NuFIT 4.1 \cite{Esteban:2018azc}.
 The calculated $\sin^2\theta_{23}$ of the red region is distributed in restricted ranges.
 Therefore, the precise measurement of $\sin^2\theta_{23}$ and improving the bound of the sum of neutrino masses provide crucial tests for our scheme.

-We show the allowed region on the $\sum m_i$--$\delta_{CP}^\ell$ plane in Fig.\,7.
+We show the allowed region on the $\sum m_i$--$\delta_{CP}^\ell$ plane in Fig.\,6.
 In the region of red points, $\delta_{CP}^\ell$ is predicted to be in the restricted ranges, $0^\circ$--$50^\circ$, $80^\circ$--$100^\circ$, $110^\circ$--$130^\circ$, $230^\circ$--$250^\circ$, $260^\circ$--$280^\circ$ and $310^\circ$--$360^\circ$.
 If the cosmological bound for the sum of neutrino masses will be improved, for example, it is $100$\,meV, $\delta_{CP}^\ell$ is predicted in the distict range.

-In Fig.\,8, we plot $\delta_{CP}^\ell$ versus $\sin^2\theta_{23}$ in order to see their correlation.
+In Fig.\,7, we plot $\delta_{CP}^\ell$ versus $\sin^2\theta_{23}$ in order to see their correlation.
 Since there is a significant correlation between them, the precise measurement of $\sin^2\theta_{23}$ gives the clear prediction of $\delta_{CP}^\ell$.

-We can also predict the effective mass $\langle m_{ee}\rangle$ for the $0\nu\beta\beta$ decay versus the lightest mass $m_1$ as seen in Fig.\,9.
+We can also predict the effective mass $\langle m_{ee}\rangle$ for the $0\nu\beta\beta$ decay versus the lightest mass $m_1$ as seen in Fig.\,8.
 At the red point region, we predict $\langle m_{ee}\rangle=15$--$31$\,meV.
 The predicted $\langle m_{ee}\rangle$ larger than $31$\,meV is excluded by the sum of neutrino masses.